Crazy (Lil Baby song)

 "Crazy" is a song by American rapper Lil Baby, released on December 15, 2023 alongside another single, "350".
 It was produced by Money Musik, Str8cash and Hoops.

 Composition

 The song uses a piano beat, consisting of arpeggios.
-Using a harmonic, crooning flow, Lil Baby reflects on finding success in the rap industry and fighting the obstacles, as well as self-doubt.
+Using a harmonic, crooning flow, Lil Baby reflects on finding success in the rap industry and fighting obstacles, as well as self-doubt.
 He also shows support for incarcerated rapper Pooh Shiesty.

 Music video

 An official music video was directed by Daps and released on January 17, 2024.
 Filmed in France, it finds Lil Baby showing off his wealth and spending quality time with family.